aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 It's Thursday, so it's teaching lab day!
 Couldn't get much lab work done, of course.
 But I did get through a few dozen pages of the Linux book (taking very detailed notes!) and scheduled a meeting with Steven for tomorrow!

+Once I'd eaten my academic veggies, I also got started on another post for Aligned Reads on thinking like a scientist (and why it's not always great).
+Fun to write, really love being able to articulate these thoughts and turn them from something abstract to something more concrete.

+**Friday, October 11th**

+Spent most of the day in a First Aid class!
+Learned a bunch, and got my First Aid/CPR cert (required for TAing).
+Aside from that, had a meeting with Steven, and sent an email out establishing my plans to him and Chelsea.

+A brief summary

+- Complete the modeling paper (get edits, do supplemental tables, submit)

+- Complete the gene expression paper (correct edits, submit)

+- Get both papers formatted for thesis

+- Schedule presentation

+- Present and graduate!

+**Saturday, October 12th**

+Finished my Aligned Reads post!
+Was v fun to write, a great time.
+I also started on some grading!

 Up next:
 - Continue reading Linux book
 - Schedule committee meeting